metacpan/metacpan-cpan-extracted/distros/T/Test2-Tools-DOM/README.md

 # FUNCTIONS

-The functions described in this section are exported by default by this distribution.
+Unless otherwise stated, the functions described in this section are exported by default by this distribution.

 Most of the heavy lifting behind the scenes is done by [Mojo::DOM58](https://metacpan.org/pod/Mojo%3A%3ADOM58), and most of the functions described below are thin wrappers around the methods